backstage/backstage/.changeset/bright-pillows-build.md

 '@backstage/plugin-explore': patch
 ---

-Added ability to customize the explore plugin tools tab content
+Added a section to explore plugin README that describes the customization of explore tools content.